jenineharris/cicm-nov-2021/README.md

 <li> Unzip the downloaded zip file and save all the files in a single folder on your computer
 </ul>

-### Install the rmarkdown, tidyverse, haven, and table1 packages
+### Install the rmarkdown, tidyverse, haven, finalfit, knitr and table1 packages

 Open RStudio and follow these instructions :

 <ul>
 <li> Click on the Tools menu
-<li> Type rmarkdown, tidyverse, haven, table1 into the dialog box that opens
+<li> Type <b>rmarkdown, tidyverse, haven, table1, finalfit, knitr</b> into the dialog box that opens
 <li> Click install (R will do stuff for a while, this might look like errors but is fine)
 </ul>